quyle91/administrator-z/readme.txt

 6. Some UX Builder shortcodes are added
 7. Some Elementor widget are added
 8. Tool Import post/ product content from external url
+9. Auto replace image if as same as old image name - coming soon

 Website of Author: [https://quyle91.github.io](https://quyle91.github.io)